Deed Forms

 Wyoming County Clerk’s Office

-• CC&Rs (Conditions, Covenants, and Restrictions) – Also known as “deed restrictions,” these restrict the usage, appearance, and/or maintenance of the property.
-For example, a home association may ban RVs from parking in the driveway.
+• CC&Rs (Conditions, Covenants, and Restrictions) – Also known as deed restrictions, these can restrict the usage, appearance, and maintenance of the property.

 • Easements – Provides a third party with the right to use the land, such as a right-of-way or a utility line.

-• Encroachment – Occurs when an object (such as a building) extends into the property.
+• Encroachment – Occurs when an object extends into the property.
 Examples include trees, shrubbery, fences, or sheds and other outbuildings.

-• Liens – A lien is a 3rd party claim to the property.
-The property acts as collateral and can be claimed should the debtor default on the payment/agreement.
+• Liens – A lien is a third-party claim on property.
+The property acts as collateral and can be claimed if the debtor defaults.

-• Grantor – This is the person (or entity) that is transferring property to the Grantee.
+• Grantor – The person or entity transferring property to the grantee.